 James Harris is an author, filmmaker, performer and unreliable narrator.

 In 2019 he won the Hachette Childrens' Novel prize at the Northern Writers' Awards.
-His book The Unbelievable Biscuit Factory was published by Hachette in 2021.
+His first book The Unbelievable Biscuit Factory was published by Hachette in 2021, followed by Happytown Must Be Destroyed in 2022.

-Before all that he wrote/made stuff for the BBC (Shooting Stars, Comedy Shuffle, Scallywagga, Fresh Animation On 3, Spacehopper, Teethgrinder, Parsons and Naylor's Pull Out Sections), Channel 4 (4mations), Dave (Totally Viral) and ITV (Cobravision).
+Before all the books happened he wrote/made stuff for the BBC (Shooting Stars, Comedy Shuffle, Scallywagga, Fresh Animation On 3, Spacehopper, Teethgrinder, Parsons and Naylor's Pull Out Sections), Channel 4 (4mations), Dave (Totally Viral) and ITV (Cobravision).

 He has been a mentor and workshop leader for the BBC, Into Film, Teesside University, Berwick Media and Arts Festival, Apples and Snakes, mima, Arc Stockton, Earthbeat Theatre, Film Club, The BFI, The Story Engine and MacNaughton McGregor.